 4. Mirror Gazing

 When feeling a rush of emotions, we may lose the ability to look deeper.
-Try looking in the mirror for some time and talk to yourself about anything that has been bothering you.
+Try looking in the mirror for some time and talking to yourself about anything that has been bothering you.
 Spend time reflecting on everything you are feeling and understand what’s affecting you.

 5. Practicing Gratitude

-Looking past the negative feelings you may have been surrounded with and search for the good it has brought to you.
+Looking past the negative feelings you may have been surrounded with and searching for the good it has brought to you.
 This may not be the best option every time but can be helpful.
 You can even try this after you ventilate to any of your friends and understand the whole situation once again.

 Confide in any of your trusted friends who will not judge you for rambling out your feelings.
-If they are capable of active listening and can give you unbiased solutions, it can be truly healthy for your emotional and mental wellbeing.
+If they are capable of active listening and can give you unbiased solutions, it can be truly healthy for your emotional and mental well-being.
 Take help from anyone who can rationally give you any solutions.

 It’s completely okay to not be able to vent to your close ones but holding in your confusing feelings is not healthy at all.
-It can be destructive for yourself.
+It can be destructive for you.
 It’s also okay if any of the above ways don’t work out for you the way it may work out for others.

 GoodLives is here for you.
 We map you to the right therapists who will listen to you and understand your mental state.
-Forget the fear of being judged or getting wrong solutions while venting out because with professionals you are always secure.
-We’ll provide you with a completely confidential and affordable journey to vent out your emotions.
+Forget the fear of being judged or getting the wrong solutions while venting out because with professionals you are always secure.
+We’ll provide you with a completely confidential and affordable journey to vent your emotions.